GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 **Cause:**

-One of the perimeters `confidential` or `data ingestion` do not allow external access asked to fetch the template file.
+The private Dataflow job template that is being used is outside of the VPC-SC Perimeter.
+Use the [troubleshooting page](https://console.cloud.google.com/security/service-perimeter/troubleshoot-landing) to [debug](https://cloud.google.com/vpc-service-controls/docs/troubleshooting#debugging) the details regarding the violation.

 **Solution:**

-Any user that need access for a external template must be specified:
+An identity that needs to deploy Dataflow jobs must be on a list that is added to an egress rule that allow the template to be fetched.

-- For the `confidential perimeter` use the `confidential_data_dataflow_deployer_identities` in the parameter in the [Data Secured Warehouse Module](../README.md#inputs).
+- For the **confidential perimeter** the identity needs to be added in the input `confidential_data_dataflow_deployer_identities` of the *Secured Warehouse Module*.
-- For the `data ingestion perimeter` use the  `data_ingestion_dataflow_deployer_identities` in the parameter in the [Data Secured Warehouse Module](../README.md#inputs).
+- For the **data ingestion perimeter** the identity needs to be added in the input `data_ingestion_dataflow_deployer_identities` of the *Secured Warehouse Module*.

-This will add the user to an egress rule that allow the template to be fetched.
+See the inputs section in the [README](../README.md#inputs) for more details.

 ### The server was only able to partially fulfill your request

-This error message is shown on the `GCP Console` when trying to view the Dataflow Job created.
+This error message is shown on the **GCP Console** when trying to view the [list](https://console.cloud.google.com/dataflow/jobs) of Dataflow Jobs.

 **Error message:**